nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/gen_dtt.rst

 ######################################

 The Generic Default Transition Time (DTT) models are used to control the transition of any other states on the same element as the DTT Server.
-The DTT Client can remotely control the default transition time state of a server.
+The DTT Client can remotely control the default transition time state of the server.

 The DTT models only use native types, and have no common model-specific types.